 |Further details outdoors|

-Whilst there is no allocated parking it is possible to park on Mon - Sat inclusive and all day Sunday.
+Whilst there is no allocated parking it is possible to park on Mon - Sat from 5pm to 9am inclusive and all day Sunday.
 Stopping briefly to unload etc is never a problem.
 There is a very reasonably priced car park 150m away and all day parking if you can find a space two minutes walk away.

 Our minimum stay during the week is 3 nights in off peak times and 4 nights in busy times.
 During the weekend the minimum stay is 2 nights.